childsb/glusterfs-hadoop-docs/HowToBuild.markdown

 ## Building ##

+** Pre-Requisites **
-Building requires a working gluster mount for unit tests.
-The unit tests read test resources from glusterconfig.properties - a file which should be present.
+- Building requires a working gluster mount for unit tests.
+- The unit tests read test resources from glusterconfig.properties - a file which should be present.

-* Note: Building the plugin from source [Maven] (http://maven.apache.org/) and JDK  1.6 is required to build the plugin:
+-  [Maven] (http://maven.apache.org/) and JDK  1.6 are required to build the plugin **

+** Build Process **
 1) edit your .bashrc, or else at your terminal run :

 export GLUSTER_VOLUME=MyVolume <-- replace with your preferred volume name (default is HadoopVol)